Self-Solemnization in Colorado – A Step-by-Step Guide

 Before you leave Colorado, make sure to drop off your signed license or mail it back to the county clerk within 63 days.
 And yes, you can get your marriage license and marry the same day in Colorado if your timeline is tight.

-No officiant doesn’t mean no ceremony.
-It means your ceremony can be exactly what you want it to be.
+A self-solemnization ceremony in Colorado can look like anything you want.
 Some couples keep it short and private, just the two of them and their vows.
-Others build out a whole production with music, readings, a friend leading the ceremony, and a champagne pop at the end.
+Others build out a whole experience with music, readings, a friend leading the ceremony, and a champagne pop at the end.
 I’ve photographed every version of this and they’re all great.

 Here are some of my favorite self-solemnization ceremony ideas I’ve seen first hand: